sinricpro/help-docs/pages/pass.md

 *10,000 virtual devices created on server not ESP modules.

+if you want to know more information please take a look at our [PaaS - Process and Timeline]({{ site.github.url }}/pages/pass-timeline/timeline.html)

 > This document is open source.
 See a typo?
 Please create an [issue](https://github.com/sinricpro/help-docs)